gkz/LiveScript-style-guide/README.md

 ## Commas

 When you can, avoid commas.
 This means you can leave them out when the preceding item is a non-callable in a list (this includes arguments).
+However, keep it consistent within a call or a list.
+Either use commas between all items, or don't use them at all.

     [1 2 3]
     add-numbers 5 x
+    [1, x, 3]

 ## Parentheses